azutoolkit/cql/docs/guides/active-record-with-cql/cql-record-models.md

 ### **Using the Models**:

-* **Creating a Post**:
+- **Creating a Post**:

 ```crystal
 post = Post.new("My First Blog Post", "This is the content of my first blog post.")
 post.save
 ```

-* **Adding Comments to the Post**:
+- **Adding Comments to the Post**:

 ```crystal
 comment = Comment.new(post.id.not_nil!, "This is a comment.")
 comment.save
 ```

-* **Fetching Comments for a Post**:
+- **Fetching Comments for a Post**:

 ```crystal
 post = Post.find(1)
 comments = post.comments
 ```

-***
+---

 ## Conclusion

-The `Cql::Record` module provides powerful tools for working with database records in a Crystal application.
+The `CQL::Record` module provides powerful tools for working with database records in a Crystal application.
 It simplifies the process of defining models, querying records, and managing associations.
 By leveraging the capabilities of CQL's Active Record-style ORM, you can build complex applications with ease.

-With `Cql::Record`, you have access to:
+With `CQL::Record`, you have access to:

-* Easy schema and model definition.
+- Easy schema and model definition.
-* A rich set of query and manipulation methods.
+- A rich set of query and manipulation methods.
-* Powerful association handling (`belongs_to`, `has_many`,
+- Powerful association handling (`belongs_to`, `has_many`,